babashka/babashka/doc/dev.md

 ## Adding libraries and classes

-When adding libraries to babashka, consider these evaluation criteria:
+When adding libraries and classes to babashka, consider these evaluation
+criteria:

 - The library or class is useful for general purpose scripting or accomplishing small devops tasks.